Are you looking for an inexpensive way to pay for your funeral expenses when you go home to the good Lord?

 How Funeral Home Insurance Works

-When you get funeral insurance from a funeral home, here’s how it works:
+When you get a funeral insurance plan from a funeral home, here’s how it works:

 - You choose which items and services you want